History of Aleksinac

 Aleksinac has rich history, dating from prehistoric tome, with traces from 4800b.c.
 During that, and later times, even in antique period, it was with many inhabitants.
 During Roman era, this territory was part of very important route called Via militaris, and fortress Millareca.
 After them, Slavs came and conquered this territory.

 First written traces about this area are from the 14th century.
-Through here many army’s and its because Royal road was in vicinity.
+Writings were about many army’s that were here and its because Royal road was in vicinity.

 Aleksinac through history was in center of many famous battles, and it had important role during history.
 Serbian Turkish wars, it had in this territory many international volunteers, from which Russian Colonel Nikolai Nikolaevich Rayevski was most famous.
 He is character Count Vronsky, in novel Anna Karenina novel.
 He died in a near by village Gornji Adrovac.
 Today, on that place is Holy Trinity church, or Russian church that dates from 1903.
 The heart of Colonel Rayevski is buried in St.Roman monastery in village Đunis close to here.
 The church dates from 9th century and its known for its mystical wonders

-It is one of bigger towns near Niš, in south east Serbia.
+It is one of bigger towns near Niš, in southeast Serbia.
 Once it was a mining and industrial town.
 Today the territory of the Municipality of Aleksinac it belonged to the Roman province of Upper Moesia.
-Along this road, were in a cell for the night Praesidium Pompei and one station for changing horses Rappiana.
+Along this road, were sells for the nightrest Praesidium Pompei and one station for changing horses Rappiana.